e-Learning Blog

 Education Solutions Department Production Group Writer

-experienced in designing and writing product manuals and operation manuals.
+gaining experience in the design and writing of product manuals and business manuals.

-Subsequently, engaged in writing and directing e-learning material manuscripts.
+Subsequently engaged in writing and production direction of e-learning materials.

 Involved in the production of approximately 200 educational materials so far.